descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 const int& f(const X& x) { return x.a; } // return value lifetime bound to parameter
 ```
 -->
 The preceding sections of this proposal is identical at times in wording as well as in examples to `p0936r0`, the `Bind Returned/Initialized Objects to the Lifetime of Parameters` [^bindp] proposal.
-This shows that similar problems can be solved with simpler solutions that programmers are already familiar with, such as constants and naming temporaries.
+This shows that similar problems can be solved with simpler solutions, that programmers are already familiar with, such as constants and naming temporaries.
 It must be conceded that `Bind Returned/Initialized Objects to the Lifetime of Parameters` [^bindp] is a more general solution while this proposal is more easily understood by programmers of all experience levels.

 **Why not just extend the lifetime as prescribed in `Bind Returned/Initialized Objects to the Lifetime of Parameters`?**